-Mark’s motivation is to humbly help others learn how to improve and sustain performance.
-In his healthcare work, this means improving the quality of care and patient safety, while also reducing cost and improving the workplace experience.
-Across multiple sectors, goals also include improving the customer (or patient) experience, to help the development of leaders and employees, and to build stronger, more adaptive organizations for the long term.
+Mark’s motivation is to help others learn how to improve and sustain performance.
+In his healthcare work, this means improving the quality of care and patient safety while reducing costs and improving the workplace experience.
+Across multiple sectors, goals also include improving the customer (or patient) experience, helping develop leaders and employees, and building stronger, more adaptive organizations for the long term.

 He has learned, practiced, and taught these methodologies in settings including manufacturing, healthcare, and technology startups.
-Working independently since 2010, and in partnership with other consulting groups, Mark enjoys working with organizations that are looking for better ways to improve, with leaders who are willing to lead that charge.
+Working independently since 2010 and in partnership with other consulting groups, Mark enjoys working with organizations looking for better ways to improve, with leaders willing to lead that charge.

 Books and Publications